canonical/oci-factory/tools/cli-client/README.md

 See ["How to Contribute as a Maintainer"](https://github.com/canonical/oci-factory?tab=readme-ov-file#as-a-maintainer--).

-Upon finishing the onboarding, the user should add their GitHub username to the `contacts.yaml` file in the `maintainers` field of the corresponding rock.
+Upon finishing the onboarding, the user should add their GitHub username to the `contacts.yaml` file in the [`maintainers` field](../../README.md#contacts) field of the corresponding rock.
 This field is a list of GitHub usernames that are allowed to trigger the build, upload, and release workflows.
 The onboarded user needs to generate a GitHub Personal Access Token to authenticate themselves when using the CLI client.

 For a non-interactive terminal of the CLI client, it is possible to assign the token to the environmental variable `export GITHUB_TOKEN=<your token>`, and pass `-y` to confirm the triggering by default.